HAN-IoT-LAB/LoRaWAN-Payload-Sandbox/README.md

 ## How to use

 ## Performance upgrade
-The payload encoder has been enhanced to 400 bits less than the original encoder
+The payload encoder has been enhanced to 400 bytes less than the original encoder

 ## License
 This repository's code has a Creative Commons Attribution-NonCommercial 4.0 International License, any other documentation is copyrighted by the authors.